 2. Using a Screened Bottom Board

-This is definitely the most popular strategy of ventilating honey bee colonies.
+This is definitely the most popular strategy for ventilating honey bee colonies.
 It is mostly used for countering varroa mites but also helps ventilate the honeybee colony.
 The board provides a pathway for air to flow into the hive through the bottom of the beehive and then flow out through the top of the hive.

 A drawer or tray may be included with the screened bottom board to serve a special purpose.
-You can close this completely or open it depending on ventilation requirements of the bee colony.
+You can close this completely or open it depending on the ventilation requirements of the bee colony.
 Closing it helps prevent or limit airflow whereas the contrary will help provide free airflow into the beehive.

 3. Brood Box Holes